 a legendary acting teacher interviewed me to study with him.

-he knew a lot of things and was gentle and courteous; he asked me where I found my inspiration.
+he was wise and gentle and courteous; he asked me where I found my inspiration.

 he probably expected me to reel off a list of au-courant cultural curios (and his expectations tended to be confirmed):

 but the answer Reuven wanted me to find was ‘in myself’.

-he would teach me a crucial lesson: that as a receiver and a transmitter of culture and tradition, I had no right ever to be bored: that I must consciously engage, rigorously test, and ultimately trust in, my perceptions and my interpretations: and that I must attend to everything, and in all moments be attentive.
+he would teach me crucial lessons: that as a receiver and a transmitter of culture and tradition, I had no right ever to be bored: that I must consciously engage, rigorously test, and ultimately trust in, my perceptions and my interpretations: and that I must attend to everything, and in all moments be attentive.